grimmlab/UAVWeedSegmentation/README.md

 where:
 - architecture is either "fcn8s", "fcn16s", "fcn32s", "unet" or "dlplus"
 - feature_extractor is either "resnet18", "resnet34", "resnet50" or "resnet101"
-- replace_stride_with_dilation is either True or False
+- --replace_stride_with_dilation, if using dilation

 ## Examine Training Databases
-When using the script `train.py`, a database will be saved in `/results` containing all trials in this study.
+When using the script `train.py`, a database will be saved in `results/` containing all trials in this study.
 There is an own database for each feature extractor and architecture.
-These databases can be examined to select the best model architecture and feature extractor.
+The studies trained for the publication are saved in several subfolders in `results/studies` can be examined to select the best model architecture and feature extractor.
+Therefore, change the path in the script `compare_studies.py`.
 Additionally, Table 3 of the Paper can be generated using this script.

 ```
 python3 compare_studies.py